 The fact is, that diminishing numbers of wildlife (if any) will be felt mostly next year, not this one.
 If there is a big El Niño event coming, it will be felt much later on.

 • 1/20/16 - We are having a great trip.
 The water temperature is around 79 F, very enjoyable, this morning we snorkeled with many different types of fish and we also saw about 20 Hammerhead sharks, manta rays, and sea turtles.

 We have seen baby sea líons and frigate birds showing their mating pouches.

-It has not Rain in the lowlands and we have not seen unsually dead animals, It feels like el nino is not yet here.
+It has not rained in the lowlands and we have not seen unusual dead animals, it feels like el nino is not yet here.

 The temperatures have been around 79 degrees Fahrenheit all week long.
 On the coastlines, vegetation is still dry , which means that the El Niño is not strong in the Galapagos yet.

 Blue footed Boobies have been spotted on Espanola Island, but not as many as usual lately on the panga rides.
 The Red Footed and Nazca Boobies are good in numbers.
 Sea lions are having many offspring and the death toll has been low, which is great to see.
 Lately, there has been a dramatic decrease of marine iguanas at sea.
 I found only about 25 of these iguanas last time we were out.
 But elsewhere they are better and still at great numbers.
 Snorkeling is very good!
 We have seen three types of shark and manta rays.
 Also, last week we saw some pilot whales!

 • 2/16/16 - What we have seen and presented with in the past few weeks is a decrease in the intensity and frequency of rain.
 Trade winds have remained the same and this keeps the warm ENSO system towards the northern hemisphere.